Progressing Your Employability

 We have links with graduate employers

 Our Employer Engagement team has ongoing professional relationships with local and national graduate employers: from small-to-medium-sized enterprises (SMEs) to large multinational corporations running formal graduate training schemes.
-Employers advertise their opportunities to CU students and graduates through a number of channels, including our online vacancy database service - Coventry Prospects.
+Employers advertise their opportunities to Coventry University students and graduates through a number of channels, including our online vacancy database service - Coventry Prospects.

 Identify your graduate skills and Unique Selling Point (USP)